New World Healer Builds – The Best New World Life Staff Build

 New World Healer Build – Cleric

-The cleric is a frontline heavy armoured support capable of surviving at the frontline while offering boosts to armor, healing and some damage.
+The cleric is a frontline heavy armoured support capable of surviving at the frontline while offering boosts to armor, healing, and some damage.
 The core concept of the build focuses more on PvP, through its mixture of damage and Fortify buffs, however, it does work for coordinated PvE groups like Expeditions or Corrupted events.

 The role of a cleric supports the melee characters ideally in coordinated PvP.
 Because of the healing and frontline positioning, the build works best with Heavy armor.
 The idea is to have plenty of heavy armor to absorb damage, along with Fortify buffs from your spells further improving damage mitigation.

 Therefore, you’ll want to spec your Life Staff into the Protector Tree.
 The core skills are Orb of Protection and Light’s Embrace.
 You’ll also want a dedicated healing spell, such as Splash of Light in the Healing specialization, as your build primarily does damage reduction buffs with minor healing.
 Moreso these skills’ passives are important for further improving their potency.
 Finally, the Magnify passive is the ultimate you want for the cleric, as it increases the Fortify buff’s duration.
 Extending the Fortify buff is important because it increases your healing potency through the Light’s Embrace and Protector’s Strength talents.
+You can also grant Haste and Recovery to your allies, which Light’s Embrace can heal for up to 190% weapon damage, which is the strongest healing spell in the game when used correctly.

 We highly recommend taking the Glowing Focus, Spirits United, Protector’s Strength, and Protector’s Touch passives.
 These skills combine to grant stronger Fortify buffs, extended Fortify duration, and buff your healing output.
 If you’re like us, you’ll find that you may have a spare skill point to spend, which can grant you an optional Healer specialization passive.
-If you want some personalization in your New World healer builds, then the Cleric might be the role for you.
+If you want some personalization in your New World healer builds, then the Cleric might be the role for you. it is worth mentioning that solid use of your Protector build allows you to maintain a 100% uptime on your Fotify, granting almost permanent incoming damage reduction on your target. we highly recommend getting to 200 points into the Focus attribute, as the 200 point bonus grants a 30% increase in all your buffs.

 As for your second weapon slot, you’ll want a Shield and Sword.
 This is necessary for PvP, as you’ll be at the frontline.
 When enemies notice you are healing in the frontline, chances are you’ll get picked on.
 The Sword and Shield allow you to skill into Shield Bash, which stuns a target, while Shield Rush offers a rush out or into combat.
 If that isn’t enough to keep you alive, you have Final Stand, which reduces all incoming damage by 30% for eight seconds.
 It could be the deal-breaker between your melee party losing their healer in clutch fights.
+When you get to end game, we highly recommend getting the heavy constitution Voidbent armor so you can be an unkillable god.

 If you want to follow the cleric’s skill build point for point, follow this link to the New World custom skill calculator.